Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Introduction

-In this paper, we propose \textbf{\ourmethod}, a novel and \textbf{r}obust unsupervised vide\textbf{o} \textbf{a}nomaly \textbf{d}etection method based on \textbf{m}ulti-path fr\textbf{a}me \textbf{p}rediction.
-Noticing that the background in surveillance videos often keeps unchanged and semantically meaningful objects usually have varied sizes in the frames, we design a {\multi} structure to efficiently skim the background and effectively extract features of different scales.
+Towards alleviating the above issue, in this paper, we propose \textbf{\ourmethod}, a novel and \textbf{r}obust unsupervised vide\textbf{o} \textbf{a}nomaly \textbf{d}etection method based on \textbf{m}ulti-path fr\textbf{a}me \textbf{p}rediction.
+On one hand, noticing that the background in surveillance videos often keeps unchanged and semantically meaningful objects usually have varied sizes in the frames, we design a {\multi} structure to efficiently skim the background and effectively extract features of different scales.
 Our proposed method explicitly captures the temporal information in object and semantic motions via multiple convolutional gated recurrent units~\cite{DBLP:journals/corr/BallasYPC15} of different resolutions with non-local blocks~\cite{NonLocal2018}.
-We also notice that consecutive video frames are full of undesired fluctuated noise, which heavily disturbs the prediction model and prevents the model from paying attention to the informative contents for differentiating anomalies.
+On the other hand, we notice that consecutive video frames are full of randomly fluctuated noise, which heavily disturbs the prediction model and prevents the model from paying attention to the informative contents for differentiating anomalies.
 Therefore, we introduce a {\ntloss} to effectively mitigate the impact of noise and boost the anomaly detection performance further.
+The improvements on the proposed network structure and loss function are not mutually exclusive, and intuitively, the noise tolerance loss and the multi-path ConvGRUs cooperate well: the noise tolerance loss reduce the interference of the noise pixels, and the meaningful changes between frames can be better extracted by the ConvGRU modules.
 Our model is easy to train and robust to apply, since it does not need to use complicated variational methods or generative adversarial networks nor resort to additional losses such as optical flow loss or adversarial loss.
 We evaluate our proposed {\ourmethod} on three benchmark datasets: CUHK Avenue, ShanghaiTech Campus, and UCSD Pedestrian.
 The experimental results demonstrate that our model outperforms several strong baseline methods and achieves state-of-the-art performance.